 Within 6 months the first products were ready to try on family and friends and, with some encouraging feedback, the first farmers markets were booked to test the product on the general public.
 The buzz around the stall at the first market was electric and the decision was made.
 Somerset Charcuterie was born.

-Now in their third year the boys are going through up to a tonne of pork a week.
+Now in their fourth year the boys are going through up to a tonne of pork a week.
 Everything is handmade now, and will remain that way in order to preserve the artisan texture, flavours and look.
 They moved into their new production unit on the farm last year (complete with very sexy Himalayan salt brick wall) but are now already looking to expand in order to meet the growing demand.

 "We are committed to producing the best product with the best of Somerset ingredients wherever we can.
 We are now regularly in several markets across Somerset and Bristol, at festivals around the country, in pubs, restaurants and delis.
 It has been a fantastic success story so far and we are very lucky to have a loyal fan base to whom we are very grateful.
 We are looking forward to developing new and exciting products, meeting like-minded meat lovers and expanding our business further afield.
 If you are interested in stocking our product or would like to work with a great team in a fledgling artisan food business, please get in touch."